bergenhem/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 		<div id="main"></div>
 	</div>

+    @section templates {
+        @RenderPage("salesView.cshtml")
+        @RenderPage("socialView.cshtml")
+        @RenderPage("mainView.cshtml")

+        @RenderPage("Templates.cshtml")
+    }

 Each page of the app requires three components: an HTML page, a CSS stylesheet, and a JavaScript file.
+As you can see, all of the HTML for the SPA views are included and rendered when the Index page is rendered by ASP.Net MVC.
+This means that when the user navigates to each page of the app, the HTML is already present locally in their browser.
+So no round trip to the server is needed to render the page.
+KendoUI and our application logic will be responsible for displaying each "page" of the application at the appropriate time.

-Additionally, a site-wide **Site.css**, **app.js**, and **main-view.js** are required.
+Additionally, a site-wide **Site.css** and **app.js** are required.
 MVC provides the framework for the single page, but the plumbing must be included.

 A large amount of the structure is therefore included in **_Layout.cshtml** (portions ommitted for brevity):